 1. Coconut Oil

-With a 350°F smoke point, coconut oil heats just enough to make crunchy popcorn.
-It’s vegan, gluten-free, and rich in medium-grade triglycerides (MGTs).
+With a 350°F smoke point, coconut oil heats up just enough to make crunchy popcorn.
+It’s rich in medium-chain triglycerides (MCTs), has 117 calories per tablespoon, and gives popcorn a rich depth of flavor that enhances any topping or seasoning you add.

-DID YOU KNOW?
-It’s normal for coconut oil to turn solid at room temperature or colder.
+FUN FACT: It’s normal for coconut oil to turn solid at room temperature or colder.
 Just add it to heat, and it will melt.

 2. Canola Oil

-This might be the best popcorn oil for you if you’re looking for an oil with a higher smoke point.
+It might be the best popcorn oil for you if you're looking for an oil with a higher smoke point.
 Canola has a smoke point between 400-450°F, which is more than coconut oil.

-3. Peanut Oil
+3. Avocado Oil

 Avocado oil has a slew of health benefits.
 It contains tons of healthy fats and omega-3 fatty acids.
 And like coconut oil, it allows you to make buttery popcorn without actual butter.
 It’s creamy, salty, and flavorful — everything butter is, only not greasy.

-7. Olive Oil
+4. Olive Oil

 Olive oil is rich in monosaturated fats, antioxidants, and vitamin E, which is a plus.
 And it’s also a staple in your kitchen, so you don’t need to worry about buying oil just for popcorn.